Arts Bridging the Gap

 The children share postcards with their penpals each month.
 We select a theme and the children create their own art piece on the postcard to send to their buddy.
 With each postcard they ask more questions about each other and are learning to appreciate the differences and the similarities in their two worlds.

-THE WHY: Is expanding their world view, their understanding of geography and another country and culture.
+THE WHY: Is expanding children's world view, their understanding of geography and another country and culture.
 It is also encouraging gratitude and awareness for the special things in their lives.

 Mindfulness Expo - Art Experience